MicrosoftDocs/memdocs/windows-365/enterprise/remotely-manage-cloud-pc.md

 - Any user currently signed in is signed off.
 - Unsaved data on the Cloud PC is lost.

 You can also power on and power off Frontline Cloud PCs in bulk to help with:

 - Run an update.
 - Apply an application across all Cloud PCs.
-- Make sure Cloud PCs are on for an incoming shift
+- Make sure Cloud PCs are on for an incoming shift.
 - Manage concurrency limits.

 Within the Intune portal, you can get to the bulk actions tab by going to **Devices**> **All devices** > **Bulk device actions**.